 Jazz up your traditional spoon bread recipe by making it southwest-style!
 This southwestern spoon bread is the perfect side dish for a summer BBQ!

 I love spoon bread.
 I love it so much.
 It’s one of those Thanksgiving side dishes that gets me super excited for Thanksgiving.
 I decided to put a southwest spin on it this time.
 It’s a fact that cornbread is the perfect side dish for a spring or summer BBQ, and spoon bread is not terribly different from cornbread except that it takes on more a of a souffle-like quality.
-The southwestern vibe of this spoon bread really makes it the perfect spring dish.
+The southwestern vibe of this spoon bread really makes it the perfect spring dish, so all you need is a good bread maker, you could find at the best bread maker review of 2018 here.
 It has a lot of freshness going on from the jalapeño and corn and it is amazing when it is paired with BBQ chicken and potato salad.
 This one is a winner you guys!

 This is one of my favorite recipes to serve for a spring or summer picnic.
 Make it for Memorial Day weekend.
 You won’t regret it and neither will your guests!

 Beer While recipe tends to be a fall side dish, especially around Thanksgiving, I feel that this southwest version makes it the perfect side dish for a spring or summer BBQ.
 I think that a saison/farmhouse ale would be the perfect pairing for this spoon bread.
 You can definitely go the IPA route, and it would totally work because it has a tinge of heat and hoppier beers pair perfectly with spicy foods.
 I decided to go with a saison for this spicier dish because I love the way a saison pairs with the corn.
 It’s bright and refreshing and really enhances the overall flavor of the dish.

 Southwestern Spoon Bread